 The original version of LB596 simply exempts equine massage from state licensing laws.
-Under Amendment 1500, equine massage practitioners would also have to register with the state.
+Under Amendment 1500, equine massage practitioners - the legally permitted title for the profession, according to the amendment - would also have to register with the state.

-The registration would have to be renewed every five years, and would require evidence of a certificate in equine massage from an accredited training program.
+The registration would have to be renewed every five years, and requires evidence of a certificate in equine massage from an accredited training program.
 Prior to January 2022, previously uncertified practitioners could practice with two letters of recommendation by licensed veterinarians attesting to their competency to practice.